gadgets, to give you a hand :)

 If your key does not have a large head already, you can buy slip-on plastic key covers that enlarge the end you have to grab and turn.Large Rear-view mirrors:

-Panoramic they are called, which are the large mirrors that give you a wider view, this avoids a lot of turning and twisting around. ( I want one of these, but they are a bit costly, but soon, I will have one ) They even make them as clip ons, so they go right over your current mirror, no installation needed.
+Panoramic they are called, which are the large mirrors that give you a wider view, this avoids a lot of turning and twisting around. ( I want one of these, but they are a bit costly to get a decent one, but soon, I will have one ) They even make them as clip ons, so they go right over your current mirror, no installation needed.

 Also, spot mirrors, the little mirrors that give you a wider and longer view than the side mirror alone.
 These take some time to learn how to use.
 But they are literally life savers, in terms of the view they give you, that you do not have to crank your head around to see.

 Believe it or not, there are these plastic things, that will fit over most gas caps with a large plastic handle you turn, instead of trying to jam your hand down in the hole and use just your finger tips to get it off, usually breaking your nails in the process.
 Who thought that up that idea of a recessed cap anyway ?
 It had to be the same panel of guys who create cars, as nails never seem to be part of their design plan, for anything on a car.
 We cannot do much about the rest of the buttons, door locks etc., but we can deal with the gas cap ! :)

 A simple little thing, you can buy just about anywhere, that makes a padded place on the shoulder belt, you know that point where it rides right over your collar bone and hurts like all get out ?
 Yeah, that place, well these things come in all sorts and colors and are a blessing in the car.

 The God send of all machines.
 My husband got me one of these for Yule, and I would be lost without it ( Literally !!:) Punch in any address and by and large, it will get you there, with voice directions yet, so you don't even have to look at it.
 And even better, it will get you home, from anywhere.
 A must have for any of us.